 The Perhentian Islands in Malaysia are 2 islands on the North-Eastern Coast of Malaysia and if you have an image of what Malaysia is like in your mind, you probably won’t think of these islands or any of Malaysia’s Eastern Islands of Paradise!

-I’m sure these islands would have been better 6 years ago and a lot more untouched, but in 2019 they are still looking good and still a slice of paradise in South East Asia that not many travellers and backpackers actually visit!
+I’m sure these islands would have been better 10 years ago and a lot more untouched, but, these days, are still looking good and still a slice of paradise in South East Asia that not many travellers and backpackers visit!

 About the Perhentian Islands